Monitoring Your Child's Digital Footprint

 If your child has a smartphone, they have access to anything that is on the web, plus any social media apps.
 There are options on their smartphone where you can set restrictions.
 You can block certain apps, block installing or deleting apps, block in-app purchases and choose age appropriate content.
 Below are a list of instructions on how to do this for an Android or Apple phone:

 This brings me to parental control apps.
-There are several to choose from.
-I will list a few that I’ve either used, or have friends that have used them with success.
+There are several to choose from, and I will list a few that I used or have friends who used before Apple and Android provided the built in options above.
 These apps are generally free to use, but you have the option to purchase the premium version as well.
 Depending on the app you choose depends on what options come with the premium version.
 Not all of these apps are the same, but serve generally the same purpose.
 Some apps have notifications to inform you if your child is speeding, some have tracking abilities, but all of them have restricted access options and time restrictions.
 Your best bet is to try a few that are free first before purchasing a premium version.

-OurPact - I personally use this one.
-The free version works fine for me and my teen.
-I am able to set schedules so I don’t have to mess in the app too much.
-She has a sleep and school schedule that restricts access to apps during school and sleep times.
+OurPact - I personally used this one.
+The free version worked fine for me and my teen.
+I was able to set schedules so I don’t have to mess in the app too much.
+She had a sleep and school schedule that restricted access to apps during school and sleep times.
 This app also does not require you to download the app on their phone, so they cannot easily find it and attempt to remove it.

 MMGuardian - Has time limits, app control, location tracker, image alerts, web filters, and text monitoring.